MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

    The **Sources** tool displays the line of code with the error
 :::image-end:::

-To review no errors in the **Console**, navigate to [Fixed network error reported in Console][GithubMicrosoftedgeDevtoolssamplesConsoleNetworkErrorFixedHtml].
+To see the resulting page when there are no errors in the **Console**, navigate to [Fixed network error reported in Console][GithubMicrosoftedgeDevtoolssamplesConsoleNetworkErrorFixedHtml].

 :::image type="complex" source="../media/console-debug-network-error-fixed.msft.png" alt-text="The example without any errors loads information from GitHub and displays it" lightbox="../media/console-debug-network-error-fixed.msft.png":::
    The example without any errors loads information from GitHub and displays it
 :::image-end:::

-Ensure you provide defensive coding techniques to avoid the previous user experiences.
-Also, ensure your code catches errors and display each in the **Console**.
+Use defensive coding techniques to avoid the previous user experiences.
+Make sure your code catches errors and displays each error in the **Console**.
 Navigate to [Network error reporting in Console and UI][GithubMicrosoftedgeDevtoolssamplesConsoleNetworkErrorReportedHtml] and review the following items.

-*   Provide UI to the user that something went wrong.
+*   Provide UI to the user to indicate that something went wrong.
-*   In the **Console**, provide helpful information about the Network error from your code.
+*   In the **Console**, provide helpful information about the **Network** error from your code.

 :::image type="complex" source="../media/console-debug-network-error-report.msft.png" alt-text="An example that catches and reports errors" lightbox="../media/console-debug-network-error-report.msft.png":::
    An example that catches and reports errors